Probability distributions and random variables#

 samples = ordinal.sample(rng, (1000,))

-Continuous Distributions#
+Continuous distributions#

 Continuous probability distributions describe the probabilities of outcomes within a continuous range of values.